ApurbaKumarMajumder/Backend_Development/README.md

 "Everything in JS is an Object" -> false statement.

-first abstract operation that we need to learn is <font color="yellow">ToPrimitive</font>.
+first abstract operation that we need to learn is **ToPrimitive**.

 ### (i) ToPrimitive:

-* The ToPrimitive abstract operation, takes an input argument and an optional <span style="color:green">Preferred Type</span> argument.
+* The ToPrimitive abstract operation, takes an input argument and an optional **Preferred Type** argument.
 * This operation converts the input to a non-object type values.
-If an argument is capable of getting converted into more than one primitive type, then the function uses <span style="color:green">Preferred Type</span> argument to resolve it.
+If an argument is capable of getting converted into more than one primitive type, then the function uses **Preferred Type** argument to resolve it.
+* As we said, this is also an abstract operation, that means it is conceptual, we cannot invoke it, but JS internally can.
+* The ToPrimitive function prefers string & number conversion.